-We collecting geographical, genealogical and genetic data from members to calibrate "molecular clocks" within that data, to reproduce migration patterns across the last 5000 years of human history.
+The Y-DNA Warehouse is collecting geographical, genealogical and genetic data from members.
+We can use this data to obtain statistical information about broader haplogroups, including computing TMRCAs, but also calibrating "molecular clocks" within that data, and reproducing migration patterns across the last 5000 years of human history.
 Instructions on how to get yourself included.

 Even older versions of these reports include.